 With a strategic approach, your employee cost calculations can help you make the right decisions for your company.
 This guide covers everything you need to know about calculating accurate employee cost and offers key tips for how to reduce per-employee expenses.

 Companies calculate employee cost by adding up all relevant costs associated with an employee throughout the year and dividing the sum into an annual, monthly, or hourly rate.
-The costs include gross salary, payroll taxes, and additional expenses like supplemental benefits.
+The costs largely include gross salary and employer payroll contributions.

 Below, we list variables that impact employee cost in different markets worldwide.
-We explain how to calculate location-based payroll tax and offer a simple formula for accurately calculating the annual cost of your employees.
-Finally, we suggest some useful strategies for cutting down your per-employee costs.
+We also offer a simple formula for accurately calculating the annual cost of your employees and suggest some useful strategies for cutting down your per-employee costs.

 Below are eight variables that impact employee cost.